ember-learn/ember-blog/source/2020-07-24-the-ember-times-issue-157.md

 ## [Deprecation Stages RFC is out 🚀](https://github.com/emberjs/rfcs/pull/649)

-A new RFC takes Ember's promise of "stability without stagnation" to the next level by introducing "Deprecation Stages".
-After multiple months of weekly discussions, the [Deprecation Process strike team](https://discord.com/channels/480462759797063690/690649313457602651) details a process to introduce deprecations that will both allow early adopters to move <span style="font-style: italic;">faster</span> and large apps to wait for the dust to settle.
+A new RFC takes Ember's promise of **stability without stagnation** to the next level by introducing "Deprecation Stages".
+After multiple months of weekly discussions, the [Deprecation Process strike team](https://discord.com/channels/480462759797063690/690649313457602651) details a process to introduce deprecations that will both allow early adopters to move <span style="font-style: italic;">faster</span> and larger apps to wait for the dust to settle.
 [Check out the RFC and weigh in!](https://github.com/emberjs/rfcs/pull/649)

 ---

 ## [Tweaking UI behavior with Ember Data queries 📝](https://codingitwrong.com/2020/06/23/ember-list.html)

-[Josh Justice (@CodingItWrong)](https://github.com/codingitwrong) has a new [blog post](https://codingitwrong.com/2020/06/23/ember-list.html) about Ember Data, his favorite part of Ember.js.
+[Josh Justice (@CodingItWrong)](https://github.com/codingitwrong) has a new [blog post](https://codingitwrong.com/2020/06/23/ember-list.html) about Ember Data, his <span style="font-style: italic;">favorite</span> part of Ember.js.
 Josh writes about building a todo list application, [Surely](https://github.com/CodingItWrong/surely-ember).
 He touches on querying with JSON:API, the basics of working with the model, sorting with Ember Data, the nuances of reloading, and more.
 Check out [Tweaking UI behavior with Ember Data queries] and the accompanying [GitHub repo](https://github.com/CodingItWrong/surely-ember) to learn more about putting Ember Data to use!

 ---